The Psychosocial Factors behind Chronic Disease

-The two principal factors in the onset, progression, and recurrence of disease are the physical and the psychosocial factors.
-The physical factors have been the main focus of modern medicine.
+The two principal factors in the onset, progression, and recurrence of disease are the physical and psychosocial factors.
+Physical factors have been the main focus of modern medicine.
 The psychosocial factors are not directly addressed by medicine, yet their influence on disease cannot be ignored.
-Research has now over a century of studies showing how psychosocial factors may cause the onset and progression of such diseases as heart disease, rheumatoid arthritis, lupus, and multiple sclerosis.are responding to our psyche.
+Research has now over a century of studies showing how psychosocial factors may cause the onset and progression of such diseases like heart disease, rheumatoid arthritis, lupus, and multiple sclerosis are responding to our psyche.

 Psychosocial factors include repressed and unresolved past emotions, trauma, beliefs, behaviors, unhealthy family dynamics, and relationship styles.
 Why has Western Medicine excluded this key component in the healing process?

-Psychosocial Factors Was Excluded for Over 400 years
+Psychosocial Factors Were Excluded for Over 400 Years

 Why this split between disease and mental states?

-All psychosocial factors were removed from the equation of cause of disease by a philosophical split in the 1600’s.
-This split, called dualism, continued to widen until it eliminated the psyche entirely from anything happening in the body by materialism (read more on this philosophical split here).
+All psychosocial factors were removed from the equation of cause of disease by a philosophical split in the 1600s.
+This split, called dualism, continued to widen until it eliminated the psyche from anything happening in the body by materialism (read more on this philosophical split here).

 This split has been attributed to Descartes.
-It had been brought on by the need to separate mind and soul from the body and physics to avoid the wrath of religion on the progression of science and medicine at the time.
+It had been brought on by the need to separate mind and soul from the body and physics to avoid religion’s wrath on the progression of science and medicine at the time.
 In the 17th century was a century of great discoveries.
-Medicine was striving to change the religious authorities attitudes regarding dissecting human cadavers so they could advance their knowledge of the body.
+Medicine was striving to change the religious authorities attitudes regarding dissecting human cadavers to advance their knowledge of the body.
 There was a religious uproar with the publication of Copernicus’s book “On the Revolutions of the Celestial Spheres” concerning the Earth’s orbit of the sun.
 To the extent that Galileo was being threatened with death if he did not swear to the church that he did not believe Copernicus’s theories.

 The split continued to widen, and in the 19th century, materialism removed the mind completely from science.
 According to Materialism, everything that happens follows from the laws of physics and physics only and that the mind is merely a by-product of the physical and has no influence back on it.

-The return of the mind back into science and into medicine has been slow and continues to struggle to be included.
+The mind’s return back into science and into medicine has been slow and continues to struggle to be included.